 When you think of Dallas, what comes to mind?
 Something about guns, trucks, and a J.R. character, right?
 Push all those visions aside for a moment!
-While there are still urban cowboys and socialites around, there are so many great things to do in Dallas with kids.
-A thriving metropolis awaits your family with open arms and a big as Texas smile.
-Museums, parks, and shows allow families to fill their vacation days with plenty of fun and relaxation.
+While there are still urban cowboys and socialites around, there are so many fun things to do in Dallas with kids.

-Dallas has several world-class art museums in the downtown arts district, but these two are particularly accessible to families.
+Dallas has several world-class art museums in the downtown arts district, but these two are particularly kid friendly.
 The Nasher Sculpture Center is home to a premier collection of modern sculpture by world famous artists like Picasso, Matisse, and De Kooning.
 The beautiful, outdoor sculpture garden is perfect for families to explore at a casual pace.
 Enjoy free admission and a full day of family programming on the first Saturday of every month.

 At the Dallas Museum of Art, pick your favorite Arturo Family Gallery Guide and let the fun begin!
 Each guide will lead you through the perfect dose of art for the whole family centered around a particular theme (music, dogs, cats, swimming, or modern mysteries).
-With free admission, this is the perfect place to introduce your kids to the art of enjoying…well, art.
+With free admission and excellent family programming, this is the perfect place to introduce your kids to the art of enjoying…well, art.